 Affiliate associations are encouraged to register for WSAC conferences and hold affiliate meetings in conjunction with the Association's events.
-Affiliate associations will receive meeting space and other event benefits at no charge if a majority of their members attending the affiliate meeting registers for the WSAC conference.
-If the affiliate association members do not register for the WSAC conference, a room fee and other hard costs may be charged to the affiliate association.
+Affiliate associations will receive meeting space and other event benefits at no charge if a majority of their members attending the affiliate meeting registers for the WSAC conference at the full conference attendee rate.
+If the affiliate association members do not register for the WSAC conference, meeting space is not guaranteed without prior approval from the WSAC Executive Director.
+A room fee and other hard costs may be charged to the affiliate association.
 Affiliate association leadership shall coordinate with WSAC staff to develop shared programming of interest to members of both the affiliate and WSAC.
 As a portion of the Washington State Association of Counties' business meeting at the annual conference, each affiliate shall present a substantive report on issues of concern to the affiliate association.
 The report shall be reproduced, in summary for, and provided to all Washington State Association of Counties members and affiliate association members.
 Affiliate associations may not schedule programming or social events at the same time as WSAC's vendor fair.